marxin/cvise/INSTALL.md

 ## Using a Package Manager

-Before compiling C-Vise yourself, you might want to see if your OS comes with a precompiled package for C-Vise.
+Before compiling C-Vise yourself, you might want to see if your OS comes with a pre-compiled package for C-Vise.

 ### openSUSE Tumbleweed